ddenekew/ITMT430/reports/Sprint-05/sprint-05.md

 - Include a list of external packages per system being installed for this application via package manager that were added or removed since sprint-04

-### Developer

-- List all tasks that you have completed along with the artifacts proving they are complete (GitHub commit URL and Project Management artifact screenshot)
-- Show in the scripts required to build the Infrastructure, how you added the ability to clone application source code from your private repo to your local application
-- Show the creation of a non-root Database user and a brief explanation the reason for the permissions granted
-- Show that database encryption at rest is enabled from the code

 ### Junior Developer